-COB2: To gain knowledge about the fundamentals needed to create virtual machines.
+COB2: To gain knowledge about the fundamentals needed to create virtual machines

-COB3: To examine concern virtual machine instances leveraging platforms.
+COB3: to understand concerning building virtual machine instances leveraging platforms.

-COB4: To learn about optimal utilization of CPU and Memory for virtual machine.
+COB4: To learn about optimal utilization of CPU and Memory for virtual machine .

-COB5:To expose the students to create and manage storage and network resources in a virtual machine.
+COB5: To expose the students to create and manage storage and network resources in a virtual machine.